gward/lolog/doc/usage-python.rst

 This lets you filter out less important messages and focus on the important stuff, at least in your production environment.
-In development, you probably want to see everything.
-Or at least everything from your own code.
-Together with lolog's “level filter” pipeline stage, log levels enable all of this.
+In development, you probably want to see everything (or at least everything from your own code). lolog's levels enable all of this.

 Log levels are defined by the ``Level`` enum.
 The sequence of log levels,